-COM Port: Both RS-232 serial communications ports of the Viper SC and Viper SC+ wireless radio modems are COM ports configured as DCE and designed to connect directly to DTE.
+COM Port: Both RS-232 serial communications ports of Viper SC+ wireless radio modems are COM ports configured as DCE and designed to connect directly to DTE.

 CWID: a station identifier or "call sign" broadcast in Morse code at specified periodic intervals to identify the broadcasting radio.